 Sophie Pitchford: Kids and Brymworth Farm

 Having never met Sophie before, I made her feel at home in her own home.
 In no time, she had the kettle boiling for a cup of tea from a real tea pot.
-Jeanette couldn’t stop admiring Sophie’s kitchen in the true farm-house style brought into the 21st century with all the mod-cons that only Harvey Norman has.
+Jeanette couldn’t stop admiring Sophie’s kitchen in the true farm-house style brought into the 21st century with all the mod-cons.

 Mark Pitchford: Growing Garlic on Flinders Island